majrdotapp/com/hiring/active/senior-fullstack-engineer.md

 * Remote friendly
 * Health, Dental & Vision Plans
 * Opportunity to come in on the ground floor, build an awesome product, and grow with the company
+* Join a small team of passionate people with a culture of curiosity, collaboration and experimentation